twelveand0/twelveand0.github.io/_posts/2018-08-17-AlphaDiff-ASE2018-Appendix.md

 ---

 This page is used as a supplementary web page for paper "αDiff: Cross-Version Binary Code Similarity Detection with DNN" (ASE '18).
+This page contains the model configuration details and our dataset link.

 ### ACM Reference Format